UADACID/react-client-app-builder/README.md

 ```

 # how to use!
+  - required to run [the server](https://github.com/UADACID/flutter_builder) first before going to the next step
   - Select a layout type
   - fill in the name on the application form
   - press the MAKEIT button
-  - wait a while the APP is being built and downloaded
+  - wait a while the Project Aapp is being built and downloaded